awsdocs/aws-doc-sdk-examples/basics_scenarios/s3_batch/README.md

 This Amazon S3 Batch Basics scenario demonstrates how to interact with Amazon S3 batch functionality using an AWS SDK.
 The scenario covers various operations such as creating a job, modifying the job, adding additional tags to the job, and so on.

 ## Setting up Resources
-To successfully run this basics scenario, the program requires an IAM Role.
-However, the program makes it easy for the user because the IAM Role is created using an AWS Cloudformation script.
-There is nothing the user needs to do in order to create this IAM role.
+To successfully run this basic scenario, the program requires an IAM (Identity and Access Management) role.
+However, the program makes it easy for the user because the IAM role is created using an AWS CloudFormation template.
+The user does not need to take any additional steps to create this IAM role.

 ## Service Operations Invoked
 The program performs the following tasks: